-We have audited the financial statements of North Norfolk District Council for the year ended 31 March 2016 under the Local Audit and Accountability Act 2014.
-The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the related notes 1 to 40 and the Collection Fund and its related notes 1 to 7.
+We have audited the financial statements of North Norfolk District Council for the year ended 31 March 2017 under the Local Audit and Accountability Act 2014.
+The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement, the related notes 1 to 40 and the Expenditure and Funding Analysis to the Council Accounts, and the Collection Fund and the related notes 1 to 7.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.